noi-techpark/bdp-core/reader2/README.md

 ## Pagination

 You can limit your output by adding `limit` to your request, and paginate your results with an `offset`.
+If you want to disable the limit, set it to a negative number, like `limit=-1`.
+Per default, the limit is set to a low number to prevent excessive response times.

 ```
 GET /ParkingStation/occupied/2019-01-01/2019-01-02?limit=100&offset=300